WillTheFarmer/apache-logs-to-mysql/.github/CONTRIBUTING.md

 Monetary :moneybag: contributions made will encourage [Web Interface](https://github.com/WillTheFarmer/mysql-to-apache-echarts) repository development continuation for MySQL or MariaDB schema created by [mysql-schema-http-logs](https://github.com/willthefarmer/mysql-schema-http-logs) repository.

 This repository exists because I volunteer at local nonprofit that provides food and clothing for those in need.
 The Director is familiar with MySQL and wanted to import Apache website logs into MySQL tables.
-At that meeting I knew little about Apache logs but lots about MySQL.
+At that meeting I knew little about Apache but lots about MySQL.
 I thought it would be a couple days to research existing solutions and offered to investigate.

 Surprisingly none I found performed any data normalization and were very primitive.
 The lack of existing relational database open-source solutions led to creation of this solution.